Incident Command Platform

 Hash Chain

 A sequence of records where each record's cryptographic hash incorporates the previous record's hash, making post-hoc modification detectable.
+The technical foundation of defensible records.

-IC — Incident Commander
+IC / IRC - Incident Commander

 The single named person with decision authority during an incident.
 See Incident Command Roles.